Dead or Alive 5: Release

-Dead or Alive 5+
+Dead or Alive 5 Plus

 Dead or Alive 5 Plus was revealed on December 1, 2012.
 The demo version of DOA5+ was made available on March 19, 2013, the day of the game's release in North America.

 The Collector's Edition of Dead or Alive 5 Plus in Japan includes download codes for 12 bonus "sexy costumes", a Vita cover, Dead or Alive 5 Soundtrack Volume 2, and a code to download the "extreme private gravure movie".
 The Dead or Alive 5 Cross Play Pack includes copies of the game for both the Vita and PS3, along with "sexy costumes for Kasumi, Ayane and Tina, cheerleader costumes for Kasumi, Ayane and Tina, codes for the "Premium Sexy Costume" and "Paradise Sexy Costume" packs, and a code for the "extreme private gravure movie".
 The "costume & video set" was also made available as a paid downloadable content in limited time offer during April–May 2013.